pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/tagbyapi.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const tagByApi = new azure_nextgen.apimanagement.TagByApi("tagByApi", {
+const tagByApi = new azure_nextgen.apimanagement.latest.TagByApi("tagByApi", {
     apiId: "5931a75ae4bbd512a88c680b",
     resourceGroupName: "rg1",
     serviceName: "apimService1",